OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 When using an HMAC, you can either use a bouncy castle implementation to HMAC the given content or the AndroidKeyStore and then verify the HMAC later on: There are a few steps to take care of.
 In case of the need for encryption.
 Please make sure that you encrypt and then HMAC as described in [2].

-When generating an HMAC with BC:
+When generating an HMAC with BouncyCastle:

 1. Make sure BounceyCastle or SpongeyCastle are registered as a security provider.
 2. Initialize the HMAC with a key, which can be stored in a keystore.